Wolverine971/9takes/src/blog/enneagram/enneagram-tldr.md

 It is based on core motivations, fears, and childhood trauma.
 Each Enneagram type has distinct traits and tendencies, and understanding your Enneagram type can provide insight into your personality, behavior, and relationships.

-**The 9 enneagram types are divided up into 3 divisions in the Enneagram called triads.** The 3 triads each have a core emotion associated with them, which correlates to particular intelligence.
+**The 9 Enneagram types are divided up into 3 divisions in the Enneagram called triads.** The 3 triads each have a core emotion associated with them, which correlates to particular intelligence.
 The 3 emotions are anger, fear, and shame.

 The unique intelligences connected with the emotions are the following: